Get Matched With Humanities and Art Programs

 Event planners require extensive organizational skills, communication skills, time management, and the ability to remain calm in any given situation.
 With a good education and some experience, you can get started and will be on your way to a very rewarding career.

 You will need to have many resources lined up in order to have the perfect layout for your clients.
 Most clients will choose the theme they want to use, or you can help them decide by making suggestions and recommendations.
 You will need to have caterers on standby, musicians or DJ's to provide entertainment, decorations/decorators, and more.
-The average salary for this profession is around $41,100 annually.
+The average salary for meeting, convention, and event planners is around $56,900 annually.

 Professional Organizations